-There is a small playground, picnic shelter, restrooms- and the kicker is the longest sound side boardwalk.
-The boardwalk takes you right out over the marshes where you can get a great view of the Surf City bridge and the Intracoastal waterway.
+There is a small playground, picnic shelter, restrooms, and the kicker is the longest sound side boardwalk.
+The boardwalk takes you right out over the marshes to get a great view of the Surf City bridge and the Intracoastal waterway.

 Keep your eyes peeled for jumping fish!